 Instructions

-- Prepare garlic herb butter - Melt 4 tablespoons of butter in a small bowl.
-Add the olive oil, juice from one lemon, 3 tablespoons fresh minced herbs, and 5 cloves of minced garlic.
+- Melt four tablespoons of butter in a small bowl.
+Add the olive oil, juice from one lemon, three tablespoons of fresh minced herbs (any combination of oregano, rosemary, thyme, and rosemary), and three cloves of minced garlic.
 Mix well to combine.

-- Rub the chicken with the garlic herb butter.
-Pour half of the prepared garlic herb butter over the surface of the chicken.
+- Pour half of the remaining prepared garlic herb butter over the surface of the chicken.
 Use your hands to rub the butter and herbs over the entire surface and inside of the chicken.
-Set aside.
+Note: The garlic herb butter will naturally solidify when poured over the chicken, especially if the chicken is cold.

-- Stuff and truss chicken.
-Stuff your chicken with a few carrots and the quartered lemon.
-Gently separate the skin from the breast meat and carefully stick the remaining butter under the skin.
-Tie the legs together using kitchen twine (don’t worry, looks aren’t important).
+- Stuff the chicken with a few carrots and the quartered lemon.
+Gently separate the skin from the breast meat and carefully stuff the remaining half stick of butter under the skin.
+Tie the legs together using kitchen twine.

-- Transfer chicken to your Dutch oven.
-Transfer the seasoned chicken, breast-side-up, to the Dutch oven directly on top of the vegetables.
+- Place the chicken, breast-side-up, in the Dutch oven directly on top of the vegetables.
 Pour any remaining garlic herb butter over the vegetables and chicken.

-- Cook.
-Roast uncovered for 10 minutes at 475 degrees F. Reduce heat to 375 degrees F. and continue to cook for approximately 1 hour and 40 minutes (or approximately 20 minutes per pound), basting at least once or twice throughout cooking (see notes).
+- Roast uncovered for 10 minutes at 475°F (245°C), then reduce heat to 375°F (190°C) and continue to cook (tented with foil) for approximately 1 hour and 40 minutes (or approximately 20 minutes per pound), basting at least once or twice throughout cooking.
+Tip: Remove the foil in the last 15-20 minutes for golden brown crispy skin.

 Jessica’s Notes